ches-001/Multiband-spectro-radiometric-image-cluster-formation-with-K-means-cluster-algorithm/README.md

 <p>Multi-band Spectro Radiomertric images are images comprising of several channels / bands which hold information on band energy in each pixel.<br>
 The most common multi band channels are the RGB (Red Green Blue) channels of the visible light spectrum.</p>

-<p>The images used are LANDSAT 8 satellite images and each image consist of three bands, namely: Thermal Infrared, Red and Near infrared bands.</p>
+<p>The images used are LANDSAT 8 satellite images and each image consist of three bands, namely: Thermal Infrared, Red and Near infrared bands corresponding to band 10, band 4 and band 5 of LANDSAT 8 satellite imagery with wavelengths of 10.895µm, 0.655µm and 0.865µm respectively.</p>

 <p>Each pixel in each bands of each image are used to compute three features namely: NDVI (Normalized Differential Vegetative Index), PV (Portion of Vegetation) and LST (Land Surface Temperature).</p>